Issam Chebake: Club career

 On 23 July 2021 Chebake joined Cypriot First Division club APOEL, signing a two year contract.

 On 14 May 2024 APOEL announced Chebake had signed a one-year contract extension with the club.

+On 10 July 2025, Chebake joined Krasava ENY Ypsonas, signing a one-year contract.

 International career

 Chebake was born in Morocco, and raised in France.
 He debuted for the Morocco national team in a 2017 Africa Cup of Nations qualification 2–0 win over Cape Verde on 3 March 2016.